-In the case where the Serializer loses lock during data transmission, up to 5 cycles of data that were previously received could be invalid.
-This is due to a delay in the lock detection circuit.
+In the case where the Serializer loses lock during data transmission up to 5 cycles of data that was previously received can be invalid.
+This is due to the delay in the lock detection circuit.
 The lock detect circuit requires that invalid clock information be received 2 times in a row to indicate loss of lock.
-Since clock information has been lost, it is possible that data was also lost during these cycles.
-If the Deserializer LOCK pin goes low, data from at least the previous 5 cycles should be resent upon regaining lock.
+Since clock information has been lost it is possible that data was also lost during these cycles.
+When the Deserializer LOCK pin goes low, data from at least the previous 5 cycles should be resent upon regaining lock.

-Lock can be regained at the Deserializer by causing the Serializer to resend SYNC patterns as described above or by random data locking which can take more time depending upon the data patterns being received.
+Lock can be regained at the Deserializer by causing the Serializer to resend SYNC patterns as described above or by random lock which can take more time depending upon the data patterns being received.